nbossard/packlist/README.md

 Tech note : GitHub and Play Store releases use same certificate.
 F-droid use their own certificate.

 ### Objectives in term of functionality :
- * multi-language (currently French and english but please help for others)
+ * multi-language (currently English , Japanese and French but please help for others)
  * pre-filling of list through questions on what you are planning to do during your trip

 ### Objectives :